Generic name: VARENICLINE TARTRATE 0.5mg

 |Day 8 – end of treatment:||1 mg twice daily|

-Patients who do not succeed in stopping smoking during 12 weeks of initial therapy, or who relapse after treatment, should be encouraged to make another attempt once factors contributing to the failed attempt have been identified and addressed.
+Patients who are motivated to quit, and who did not succeed in stopping smoking during prior CHANTIX therapy for reasons other than intolerability due to adverse events or who relapsed after treatment, should be encouraged to make another attempt with CHANTIX once factors contributing to the failed attempt have been identified and addressed.

 Consider a temporary or permanent dose reduction in patients who cannot tolerate the adverse effects of CHANTIX.